TryHardDo/TryInventories/README.md

 To gracefully stop the app, press `CTRL + C` to exit.

 ## Note:
+### The documentation is not finished and there are lot of missing parts.
+If you have specific question please write me on discord!
+Username: *tryharddo*
 If you encounter any issue related to the software please open an **Issue** and describe the problem.
 I will try to fix it as soon as possible.